tomasohCHOM/cpsc-335-projects/project-01/README.txt

 program accordingly.
 Namely, those files are: main.py, pairs.py, and greedy.py

+IMPORTANT: Due to multiple Canvas submissions, please make sure that the names of the files have no "-x" at the end of them.
+For instance, if there is a file like "main-1.py", please change it to just "main.py" (same for greedy.py and pairs.py).
+Otherwise, the program will NOT run correctly.

 To run this program, make sure that you have Python3 installed on your machine.